DillonSteyl/SCIE1000/Week 8/draw.md

 **Task:**

 Draw a square where the top left corner has coordinates (3, 3), and the square has height and width equal to 2.
+Start from the top left corner and go **clockwise**.
 You do not need to print anything.

 # Solution